Similarities striking between 2 deadly Oakland fires

 Schaaf told The Associated Press that those internal communications appear to have improved.

-She said firefighters answering a call in February at the apartment building that later burned had reported possible problems, prompting an inspection on Friday that flagged numerous safety violations, including deficient sprinklers, alarms and smoke detectors.
+She said firefighters answering a call in February at the building that burned Monday had reported possible problems.
+That prompted the inspection on Friday that flagged numerous safety violations.

 She said city officials lacked the authority to immediately shutter the apartments and were required to give the owner time to fix the problems.

-Fire officials say they are still investigating the cause of both deadly fires.

-Embattled Fire Chief Teresa Deloach Reed, whose department was criticized for failing to conduct annual inspections of the warehouse as required by law, previously announced she is retiring May 5.
+Embattled Fire Chief Teresa Deloach Reed, whose department was criticized for failing to conduct annual inspections of the warehouse as required by law, has announced she is retiring May 5.

 Comments